poga/wave_box/README.md

 * Easy to use
 * Works well with redis presharding
-* Fine grained memory usage control
+* Simple memory usage control
 * Tested in production environment

 ## Example